Aiven-Open/klaw-docs/docs/docs/Concepts/workflows.md

 ## Topic owner

 In Klaw, each Kafka topic is owned by a team, and all team members are considered owners.
-Any requests to modify the topic\'s configuration, whether direct or indirect, are sent to the team for approval.
+Any requests to modify the topic's configuration, whether direct or indirect, are sent to the team for approval.
 The team has the authority to approve or deny these requests.
 The team can consist of producers, consumers, or both or have no specific roles